QUICK SUMMARY

 Toxins and the Body

-Technically speaking, a toxin can be defined as any foreign substance that can cause a disease, and it is important to keep this in mind because we are being bombarded by them all day long.
+Technically speaking, a toxin can be defined as a foreign substance that can cause harm or contribute to disease.
 Unless you live in an antiseptic bubble, you literally cannot avoid toxins.
-Thankfully, God has gifted our bodies with an effective system to ward off much of the harm, but we must do our part.
+Thankfully, God has gifted our bodies with effective detoxification systems, but we must do our part.

 First off, there are two important things to know about the body’s ability to handle toxin exposure: